mihaigalos/miniboot/README.md

 Follow the instructions to input the application unix timestamp, the unix timestamp of the time of writing, crc value and the data length.
 For the unix timestamp, you can use the [epoch converter](https://www.epochconverter.com/).
-For computing the crc32 on your binary file, drag and drop application.bin created earlier in the webpage found [here](http://emn178.github.io/online-tools/crc32_checksum.html).
+For computing the crc32 on your binary file, drag and drop the application.bin created earlier in the webpage found [here](http://emn178.github.io/online-tools/crc32_checksum.html).

 You will next be prompted to switch to binary mode and send the binary file.

 YAT tries to parse the \r\n sequence when sending, which leads to an error being shown and the transmission is interrupted, the file is not fully sent.
 To overcome this, ->select Terminal Type: binary.
-Select Binary Settings... and uncheck everythig.
+Select Binary Settings... and uncheck everything.

 Next select the exported binary file (application.bin) and click Send File.